lukacaleb/capstone-sockshop/README.md

    ![eks test](capstone-pictures/capstone6.PNG)

-3. copy the IP address of the ec2 instance on aws to the (xxx.xxx.xx.xx:8080) this will open the jenkins default page
+3. copy the IP address of the ec2 instance on aws to the (xxx.xxx.xx.xx:8080) this will open the jenkins default page then click on 'intall suggested pluggins' to get started.

   ![jenkins default page](capstone-pictures/jenkins-pictures/jenkins1.PNG)

   ![alt text](capstone-pictures/jenkins-pictures/jenkins2.PNG)

+4.